-This paper is the third in a series of research reports (see reports one and two) critically reflecting on the involvement of people with lived experience in a UK based physiotherapy degree programme.
-The goal of all three papers has been to challenge the lack of empirical evidence base for involvement in physiotherapy education.
+This report is the third in a series of research reports (see reports one and two) critically reflecting on the involvement of people with lived experience in a UK based physiotherapy degree programme.
+The goal of all three reports has been to challenge the lack of empirical evidence base for involvement in physiotherapy education.
 Part one focused on reflecting together to enhance teaching outcomes (Jury, Mohan and Hughes 2022) and part two focused on Harnessing the expertise of people with lived experience (Easterbrook, Blackman, Collins and Hughes 2022).
 In part three, we focus on the nature of the relationship between the academic and the person with lived experience and the benefits of genuine and meaningful collaboration.
-In keeping with our partnership approach of bringing people with lived experience and academics together to work as equal partners, this case study has been co-designed and co-authored.
+In keeping with our partnership approach of bringing people with lived experience and academics together to work as equal partners, this case report has been co-designed and co-authored.

-In this case study, we reflect on the different approaches Sophie, a person with lived experience of neurological physiotherapy and Louise, a senior physiotherapy lecturer brought to a session with final year students and the benefits achieved by developing a partnership approach.
+In this case report, we reflect on the different approaches Sophie, a person with lived experience of neurological physiotherapy and Louise, a senior physiotherapy lecturer brought to a session with final year students and the benefits achieved by developing a partnership approach.

 Louise: My name is Louise, and I am a neurological physiotherapist by background and senior lecturer in physiotherapy.
 I invited Sophie to assist with a final year undergraduate physiotherapy teaching session to provide her lived experience expertise.
 Students often face challenges and feel anxious when learning about neurological disability.
 The learning outcomes for the session were for the students to understand the complexity of adult cerebral palsy (CP) and to learn how to assess clients with a neurological disability.
 My plan was to conduct an assessment of Sophie during the lecture with the opportunity for both Sophie and I to explain the process to students and for them to ask questions.